pdf-association/pdf-cos-syntax/README.md

 - checking validity of the PDF header including PDF version number (1st line) `%PDF-x.y`
 - checking validity of the PDF binary comment marker (2nd line)
 - checking that the PDF contains the necessary keywords to be a conventional PDF file (i.e. `xref`, `trailer` and `startxref` keywords are all present).
-    - _Note that this may falsely validate a hybrid-reference PDF that should not be used with VSCode!_
+    - _Note that this may falsely validate a hybrid-reference PDF that should not be used with VSCode!
+- checking that there is a conventional cross-reference table that starts with object 0 (as the start of the free list) = **NOT IMPLEMENTED YET**
 - checking that the last non-blank line of the PDF starts with `%%EOF`